Spider-Man (2002 film): Development

-Cameron submitted a treatment to Carolco in 1993, which served as a darker, more mature take on the character's mythos.
-In addition to featuring Spider-Man's origin story, it also included reimagined versions of the villains Electro and Sandman; the former was portrayed as a megalomaniacal businessman named Carlton Strand, while the latter was written as Strand's personal bodyguard named Boyd.
-Cameron's treatment also featured heavy profanity, and even a sex scene between Spider-Man and Mary Jane Watson atop the Brooklyn Bridge.
-Carolco set a $50 million budget for Spider-Man, but progress stalled when Golan sued Carolco for attempting to make the film without his involvement.
-At the time, Cameron had recently completed True Lies (1994) for 20th Century Fox as part of a production deal with the studio.
-Fox attempted to acquire the film rights to Spider-Man for Cameron but this proved unsuccessful.
-At this point, Cameron had abandoned the film and began work on Titanic (1997) and other projects.
-He revealed in a 1997 interview on The Howard Stern Show that he had Titanic star Leonardo DiCaprio in mind for the lead role.
+Cameron submitted a treatment to Carolco in 1993, which was a darker, more mature take on the Spider-Man mythos.
+In addition to Spider-Man's origin story, it also included reimagined versions of the villains Electro and Sandman.
+Electro was described as a megalomaniacal businessman named Carlton Strand, while Sandman was depicted as Strand's personal bodyguard.
+Cameron's treatment featured heavy profanity and a sex scene between Spider-Man and Mary Jane Watson atop the Brooklyn Bridge.
+Carolco set a $50 million budget for the film, but progress stalled when Golan sued Carolco for attempting to make the film without his involvement.
+Cameron had recently completed True Lies (1994) for Twentieth Century Fox, and the studio unsuccessfully attempted to acquire the Spider-Man film rights for him.
+Cameron then abandoned the film and began work on Titanic (1997) and other projects.
+He revealed in a 1997 interview that he had the Titanic star Leonardo DiCaprio in mind for the role of Peter Parker.

-In 1995, Metro-Goldwyn-Mayer (MGM) acquired 21st Century Film Corporation's rights to produce the film, which had given them access to the previous Spider-Man scripts.
-MGM then sued Viacom, Sony Pictures, and Marvel, who they accused of fraud in the original deal with Cannon.
-The following year, 21st Century, Carolco, and Marvel would all file for bankruptcy.
+In 1995, Metro-Goldwyn-Mayer (MGM) acquired 21st Century Film Corporation's rights to produce the film, which gave them access to previous Spider-Man scripts.
+MGM then sued Viacom, Sony Pictures, and Marvel, which they accused of fraud in the original deal with Cannon.
+The following year, 21st Century, Carolco, and Marvel all filed for bankruptcy.

-No film studio showed interest in a Spider-Man movie following the disastrous reception of Batman & Robin in 1997, after which film studios no longer took the superhero genre seriously and had the perception that "comic books were for kids".
-However, the release of Blade by New Line Cinema in 1998 and the development of X-Men (2000) by 20th Century Fox convinced some studios that a Marvel character "could carry on" a movie.
+Following the disastrous reception of Batman & Robin in 1997, film studios viewed comics as merely for children and did not take the superhero genre seriously.
+No studio showed interest in a Spider-Man film until the release of Blade in 1998 and the development of X-Men (2000), projects which convinced some studios that a Marvel character could carry a film.
 Marvel emerged from bankruptcy in 1998 and declared that Menahem Golan's option had expired and that the rights had reverted to them.
-Marvel then sold the film rights to Sony Pictures Entertainment, Columbia Pictures' parent company for $7 million.
-The deal came into effect in March 1999.
-In April 1999, although Sony Pictures optioned from MGM all preceding script versions of a Spider-Man film, it only exercised the options on "the Cameron material", which contractually included a multi-author screenplay and a forty-five-page "scriptment" credited only to Cameron.
-The studio announced they were not hiring Cameron himself to direct the film nor would they be using his script.
+Marvel then sold the rights to Sony for $7 million.
+Although Sony optioned from MGM all preceding Spider-Man screenplays, it only exercised the options on "the Cameron material", which contractually included a multi-author screenplay and a forty-five-page "scriptment" credited only to Cameron.
+However, the studio announced it was not hiring Cameron to direct the film nor would it be using his script.